Parallelogram

 where w is the width, h is the height, s is the shearFactor and θ is the angle of rotation.
 From the semi-axes, we define the shape of the parallelogram as the set of all points c + 𝛼 * u + 𝛽 * v, where c is the center, and 𝛼 and 𝛽 are real numbers in the interval -1, 1.

-Note: Java code should use the factory function Parallelogram.from*.
+Note: Java code should use the factory static function from* in MutableParallelogram or ImmutableParallelogram to create Parallelogram instances.

 A Parallelogram may have a positive or negative height; a positive height indicates that the angle from the first semi-axis to the second will also be positive.